iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 </div>
 ```

-The outer div is the display window for the list, such as the body of a table.
+The outer `div` is the display window for the list, such as the body of a table.

-The second div layer is designed to hold the height that can be used for scrolling, which is the height of the entirely rendered list.
+The second `div` is designed to hold the height that can be used for scrolling, which is the height of the entirely rendered list.

 To make the list items the correct distance from the top, consider the following two positioning methods.